 Portfolio – Archive

-- Having translated my second book-length manuscript in 2016, I’m diving straight into book number three!
-This one deals with a small twentieth-century religious community in central Germany and their resistance to the Nazi regime.
+- My current book translation deals with a small twentieth-century religious community in central Germany and their resistance to the Nazi regime.
 Stay tuned for more details!

 St Paul’s Church, Strasbourg, France